Financial lives in uncertain times

 Using ANZ’s Financial Wellbeing Indicator, this project will explore patterns of financial wellbeing across vulnerable groups.
 This will enable us to understand how financial wellbeing interacts with the long-term structural drivers of inequality and insecurity.
 This is important as individual exposure to risk has increased as work has become less secure and the social safety net has been weakened.

 In the shadow of a crisis like COVID-19, discovering the barriers to increased financial resilience is vital.
 Taking steps to overcome them will ensure we really are all in this together.

-In our first report we analyse financial wellbeing data for vulnerable Australians over the two years to March 2020.
+In our first report we analysed financial wellbeing data for vulnerable Australians over the two years to March 2020.

-Our second report, analysing the impact of COVID-19 on financial wellbeing, will be published in 2021.
+Our second report explores the impact of COVID-19 on financial wellbeing.

 The research is made possible by the generous support of ANZ through the ANZ Tony Nicholson Fellowship and the provision under licence of Roy Morgan Single Source Survey data.